Measuring the Change

 The Human Development Index (HDI) is a summary measure of achievements in three key dimensions of human development: (1) a long and healthy life; (2) access to knowledge; and (3) a decent standard of living.
 Human development can factor into issues of severe labour exploitation in multiple ways.

-The most recent year of the HDI, 2015, shows that the average human development score in Bulgaria is 0.794.
-This score indicates that human development is medium.
+The most recent year of the HDI, 2019, shows that the average human development score in Bulgaria is 0.816.
+This score indicates that human development is very high.